MatthewJohn/vault-nomad-consul-terraform/README.md

  * Nomad (servers and clients)
  * Consul connect service mesh
  * Traefik service for ingress traffic
- * consul-template (for provisioning CA certificates)
+ * consul-tiemplate (for provisioning CA certificates)
+ * NFS for shared storage

 It attempts to provide:
  * ACLs with minimum required privileges